mikklee/cirula/README.md

 ## Examples

 Coming soon!
 This is still Work in progress!
 Though, it's mostly the same minus the CSS.
-Colours/transparency can be controlled with the `app_theme`/`custom_palette` settings in the `config.toml` file.
+Colours/transparency can be controlled with the `app_theme`/`custom_palette` settings in the `~/.config/cirula/config.toml` file.

 ## Building